American Vegan Center

-The American Vegan Center is a nonprofit educational space operated by the American Vegan Society (AVS), located in the Old City neighborhood of Philadelphia, Pennsylvania.
-Opened in September 2021, it is the first public facility operated by AVS since its founding in 1960.
+The American Vegan Center was a nonprofit educational space operated by the American Vegan Society (AVS), located in the Old City neighborhood of Philadelphia, Pennsylvania.
+Opened in September 2021, it was the first public facility operated by AVS since its founding in 1960.
 The center promotes veganism through public outreach, historical interpretation, and community-based events.

 History

 The center officially opened on September 9, 2021, at 17 North 2nd Street.
 Its location was chosen for its proximity to sites important to the history of vegetarianism and veganism in the United States.
 The American Vegan Center was established to further the mission of the American Vegan Society by offering a dedicated space for educational programming, events, and outreach activities centered on plant-based living.

-Although the center operates under AVS, it is not a separate organization.
-Its founding highlights AVS's commitment to showcasing Philadelphia's historical role in the development of the American vegetarian movement.
+Although the center operated under AVS, it was not a separate organization.
+Its founding highlighted AVS's commitment to showcasing Philadelphia's historical role in the development of the American vegetarian movement.
 The center's director, Vance Lehmkuhl, is a prominent advocate for veganism through media and public engagement.

+At the end of August 2026, the Center closed from insufficient funding.

 Programs and Activities

-The American Vegan Center offers a range of programs focused on vegan education, historical interpretation, and community engagement.
-Its initiatives aim to inform the public about vegan principles, support those transitioning to plant-based living, and highlight Philadelphia's historical role in the vegetarian movement.
+The American Vegan Center offered a range of programs focused on vegan education, historical interpretation, and community engagement.
+Its initiatives aimed to inform the public about vegan principles, support those transitioning to plant-based living, and highlight Philadelphia's historical role in the vegetarian movement.